Terrelle Pryor: College career

 Before his sophomore year began, he ran a 4.33 40-yard dash in a race against Ray Small and many others.
 He was the fastest Buckeye in 2009.

 In his sophomore year, Pryor led the Buckeyes to another Big Ten Championship.
 After starting the season slow, he eventually developed into a better passer, and went on to earn the 2010 Rose Bowl MVP trophy after leading Ohio State to a 26–17 victory over Oregon.
 Pryor had the best passing game of his career, and also rushed for 72 yards.
 Following the 2009 Big Ten Conference football season, he was an honorable mention All-Big Ten Conference selection by the media.

 Ohio State began the 2010 season second in most polls and Pryor began the season as a favorite for numerous awards.
 On September 25, 2010, Pryor had a break-out game in a 73–20 win over Eastern Michigan.
 He had six total touchdowns, including one rushing and one receiving.
 Following the 2010 Big Ten Conference football season, he was an honorable mention All-Big Ten Conference selection by both the coaches and the media.
 He was edged out by Denard Robinson as the 2010 Big Ten Conference MVP as voted by the Big Ten coaches.
 They had the same number of first place votes.
+His 27 passing touchdowns led the Big Ten.

 On December 23, 2010, the NCAA ruled that Pryor and four of his teammates would be suspended for the first five games of the 2011 season, as a sanction for selling memorabilia.
-This suspension did not involve the controversial decision to allow Pryor and his teammates to participate in the University's season-ending Sugar Bowl game on January 4, 2011.
+This suspension did not involve the controversial decision to allow Pryor and his teammates to participate in the university's season-ending Sugar Bowl game on January 4, 2011.